palla-financial/card-encrypt/README.md

 node index.js
 ```

-Edit `index.js` to contain the correct location of the public key you were provided, as well as the card data.
+To use, edit `index.js` to contain the correct location of the public key you were provided, as well as the card data.

-## --> Sample Go code
+## - GO

 To build the code: